 Students' writing and research skills are developed through weekly written assignments and tests.
 The development of students' academic skills is given particular attention in this course.
-Workshops on analytical legal writing are presented to support students in their acquisition of legal writing and reasoning skills.
+Twelve workshops on analytical legal writing are presented and students are required to submit at least three of the four writing tasks, on which written feedback is provided.
+The aim of these classes is to support students in their acquisition of legal writing and reasoning skills.